Kenya Rae

 Based on my research the average annual cost of renters insurance is between $300 and $400.
 That breaks down to less than the cost of a good dinner monthly.

-There are some renters insurance plans that cost more or less depending on the place where you live, the area it is located, and the coverages selected.
+There are some renters insurance plans that cost more or less depending on the place where you live, the area it is located, and the coverage selected.

 There’s usually an annual or monthly payment option with different insurance carriers.
 The monthly rate may cost a little more than paying for a year of renters insurance upfront.
 As with many things, paying in full yields a discount.